 These toys stimulate and challenge your pup, both mentally and physically.
-For dogs that are naturally more intelligent, these toys are a must to prevent them from becoming destructive.
+For naturally more intelligent dogs, these toys are a must to prevent them from becoming destructive.

 Apart from puzzles, you could also offer your dog chewing toys filled with treats.
-They come in different shapes and sizes and can be filled with any kind of treat.
+They come in different shapes and sizes and can be filled with a frozen treat.

 4. Fix your dog’s diet

-Modifying your dog’s diet could also help solve the pillow-licking habit if a lack of nutritional fulfillment is the cause.
-If you recently changed up your dog’s diet, the chances are that this is what’s causing the problem.
+For those dogs lacking in nutritional fulfillment, modifying theirdiet could help solve the pillow-licking habit.
+If you recently changed your dog’s diet, the chances are that this is what’s causing the problem.

 The best way would be to adjust your dog’s diet would be to consult your veterinarian.
-They can help highlight which nutrients your dog is lacking and help you design a diet that fulfills all their dietary needs.
+They can help highlight which nutrients your dog lacks and help you design a diet that fulfills all their dietary needs.

 5. Manually train them to stop licking pillows

-To do this, simply bring your dog some pillows and take a few treats in your hands.
+To do this, bring your dog some pillows and take a few treats in your hands.
 When your dog starts licking the pillow, tell them to stop in a firm and clear voice.
-After they do, give them a treat and verbal praise.
-Take the pillow away from them after this.
+After they do, praise them and give them a treat.

-Repeat this a few times, and your dog will eventually recognize that they’ll get praised when they don’t lick your pillow.
+Repeat this daily, and your dog will eventually recognize that they’ll get praised when they don’t lick your pillow.

 Should you stop your dog from licking your pillow?

-Yes, a dog’s saliva can contain many bacteria, which, although would be harmless to them, can be quite harmful to humans.
+Yes, a dog’s saliva can contain many bacteria, which, although harmless to them, can be harmful to humans.
 Always wash your pillow if you find out that your dog has been licking it.